Home

 • FSM Minimization Using Implication Table

-• Design for Testability - Linear Feedback Shift register, In-circuit Tester and Scan Test.
+• Design for Testability - Linear Feedback Shift Register, In-circuit Tester and Scan Test.

-Ch 7.
-Commercial Digital Integrated Circuits and Interface Design
+Ch 9.
+Commercial Digital Integrated Circuits

 • Output Types

-• logic Families
+• Logic Families

 • XOR Properties and Applications

-• Encoders and decoders(MUX/DeMUX)
+• Encoders and Decoders(MUX/DeMUX)

 • Adder, Subtractor & Multiplier Design